 - scooter / motorcycle: the main means of transport in Southeast Asia... it's simple there are scooter and motorcycle rental companies on every street corner and we have rented them several times to make loops over a few days.
 For more information on scooter loops, you can read our article on the Mae Hong Son loop or the Bolaven and Thakheak loops in Laos.

 - Cycling: So even if we are not frequent cyclists (for the moment... who knows?), we have sometimes rented bicycles some over several days, for example on the east coast of Taiwan.

 Until now we've always been very lucky on our travels and nothing serious has happened to us yet (no robberies or assaults nor serious injuries).
 However, we must admit that we had some fears before our world tour about some South American destinations that have a "bad reputation" (thanks to the media;)).
-But we quickly realized that by being a little careful and applying certain rules, we could greatly reduce the risk of problems when travelling.
-If you want more information on this subject, we invite you to read our articles abotu security in South America and the risks associated with travel.
+But we quickly realized that by being a little careful and applying certain rules, we could greatly reduce the risk of problems when traveling.
+If you want more information on this subject, we invite you to read our articles about safety in South America and the risks associated with travels.

 Money and currency management while travelling